No woman or girl should have to live in fear of violence

 One in three women will experience violence in her lifetime.
 But this is entirely preventable.
 Around the world, fearless women are leading grassroots groups working to change this, and these organisations are the best way to create the real change that will bring down violence against women.1 But right now, they need our support.

 Though they make an enormous difference to women’s lives, these organisations are critically underfunded.
 In fact, they receive less than 1% of UK aid money for gender equality.
 We want that to change.

-After the huge political turmoil of the past few weeks we now have a new government and a new Minister for International Development.
-Priti Patel now has the opportunity to make a difference to the lives of some of the world’s most marginalised women and girls.
+Priti Patel, the new minister for international development, now has the opportunity to make a difference to the lives of some of the world’s most marginalised women and girls.

 We must make sure she knows that grassroots women’s groups are the frontline of the fight to end violence, and call on her to fund them.